Berwickshire Railway: The Duns branch line

-The Berwickshire Railway: construction
+The Berwickshire Railway

+Construction

 When the Hawick branch line of the North British Railway was taking shape, with the declared intention of continuing a trunk route to Carlisle, it became possible to consider a cross-country line linking to it from Dunse.
 This idea took shape as the Berwickshire Railway, planned to run from Dunse to Ravenswood Junction, a short distance north of St Boswells station (then commonly referred to as Newtown) on the Hawick line.
 A cross-country line already existed linking Berwick and St Boswells: it was formed by the Kelso branch of the North Eastern Railway and the Kelso branch of the North British Railway.
 The two branches met end to end, and earlier had been thought to have the potential to provide the strategic link across the country.
 However antagonism had been created between the NER and the NBR over running power agreements between Berwick and Edinburgh and from Hexham to Newcastle upon Tyne in connection with the Border Counties Railway, and co-operation at Kelso was lacking.

-The Berwickshire Railway obtained its authorising Act of Parliament on 17 July 1862, and the North British Railway subscribed £50,000 towards its construction capital of £100,000.
+The Berwickshire Railway obtained its authorising act of Parliament, the Berwickshire Railway Act 1862 (25 & 26 Vict. c. cxlii), on 17 July 1862, and the North British Railway subscribed £50,000 towards its construction capital of £100,000.
 Huge sums were being committed by the NBR board at this time to support friendly independent railways, to the disquiet of some NBR shareholders.
 When potential independent shareholders queried the potential of the line in view of the proximity of the Kelso route, the Chairman of a meeting at Earlston in support of the project declared that it was "a well ascertained fact that any line of railway would pay, having ten miles on both sides of it not interfered with by any other company, and a fair population in need of coal, lime etc."